join the revolution

 IGEL OS is the ideal edge OS for endpoint devices accessing Azure Virtual Desktop services.
 A lightweight Linux operating system designed specifically for secure, high-performance access to cloud workspaces, IGEL OS is the first Linux-based OS validated and certified with Microsoft for AVD device access.
 For organizations looking to:

 - migrate to Windows 10

-- unify and standardize all endpoints onto a single management platform
+- unify and standardize all endpoint solutions onto a single management platform

 - streamline with multi-session Windows 10 virtual desktops

 - or simply shed the costly and time-consuming burden of maintaining Windows on individual endpoints,

 AVD and IGEL OS is the answer!

 Existing IGEL and AVD customers - Staying Up to date with AVD